aspose-words/Aspose.Words-API-References/english/net/aspose.words/style/builtin/_index.md

 // These styles will all have the "BuiltIn" flag set to "true".
 Style style = doc.Styles["Emphasis"];

-Assert.True(style.BuiltIn);
+Assert.That(style.BuiltIn, Is.True);

 // Create a custom style and add it to the collection.
 // Custom styles such as this will have the "BuiltIn" flag set to "false". style = doc.Styles.Add(StyleType.Character, "MyStyle");
 style.Font.Color = Color.Navy;
 style.Font.Name = "Courier New";

-Assert.False(style.BuiltIn);
+Assert.That(style.BuiltIn, Is.False);
 ```

 ### See Also